 The climate and geography of Scotland are well suited to cheese-making.
 The short making season in Scotland meant that traditional cheeses usually required to be capable of being stored (matured) through the winter - hence the predominance of hard (matured) cheese in Scotland and Britain.
 At one time most farmhouses or crofts made their own cheese, but there was little financial return.
 Improved transportation of milk changed the scene dramatically.

 Today there are still more than two dozen cheesemakers across Scotland, ranging front large industrial Cheddar creameries to the handful of artisan and farmhouse cheese makers.
-Scottish Cheddar accounts for 70-80% of total output and the main creameries are located at Locherbie, Stranraer and Campbeltown and on the islands of Bute, Arran, Islay, Mull, Gigha and Orkney.
-Often the creameries are open to visitors.
-The advent of modern temperature controlled facilities and refrigerated transport has revived artisan cheesemaking in small creameries and farms across the country.
+Scottish Cheddar accounts for 70-80% of the total output but other cheese types including Dunlop, Caboc and Blues are gaining in popularity.
+The main creameries are located at Locherbie, Stranraer and Campbeltown with smapller artisan operations on the islands of Bute, Arran, Islay, Mull, Gigha and Orkney.
+Some of the creameries are open to visitors and there is often an opportunity to buy from the farm shop.
+The advent of modern temperature controlled facilities and refrigerated transport has revived artisan cheesemaking in small creameries and farms across Scotland

-Some of the cheeses to look out for are:
+Some of the Scottish cheeses to look out for are:

-Brie: Howgate Scottish Brie, traditionally made, matures to a runny sticky texture.
-Also Howgate Camembert.
+Brie: Howgate Scottish Brie, traditionally made, matures to a soft runny texture - similar to Howgate Camembert.

-Dunlop: resembles Scottish cheddar with soft texture.
+Dunlop: resembles Scottish cheddar with softer distinctive texture.
 Mostly creamery-made in blocks on Arran and Islay but also traditionally in Ayrshire (Burns), near Dumfries and at Perth (Gowrie).

 Dunsyre Blue: cows milk farmhouse blue cheese made on the same firm is Lanark Blue, with vegetarian rennet and unpasteurised milk.

-'Arran' cheddar, made by traditional methods, is a deliciously mellow medium to mature cheddar with a creamy soft texture.
+Arran Cheddar: made by traditional methods by the Arran Dairy, this is a deliciously mellow medium to mature cheddar with a creamy soft texture.

 Howgate: Established artisan farmhouse cheesemaker, originally from Howgate near Edinburgh, now in Dundee, pioneered the making in Scotland of continental cheeses including Howgate Brie, Camembert and Pentland.
 Other cheeses include St Andrews, Bishop Kennedy, Strathkinness and Howgate Highland Cream Cheese.